 Leave of Absence

-Prior to ordination, the senior class of the H. L. Miller Cantorial School meets with representatives of the Rabbinical Assembly to discuss procedures for placement.
+Prior to investiture, the senior class of the H. L. Miller Cantorial School meets with representatives of the Cantors Assembly to discuss procedures for placement.

 The Library of The Jewish Theological Seminary has a steadily growing music collection that is housed in the Sabin Family Music Library.
 It contains manuscripts, printed materials, and recordings of cantorial and general music of interest to music students.
 The Sabin Library offers opportunities for serious research as well as listening pleasure.
 The excellent audio equipment, complete with earphones for private listening, is augmented by a library atmosphere conducive to the appreciation of rare material, as well as of more current recordings.
 Hours are posted in the Sabin Family Music Library.

-The Beit Shirah provides an additional, informal outlet to explore sacred and secular Jewish music through its growing collection of scores, CDs, and LPs.
+The Beit Shirah (house of song) provides an additional, informal outlet to explore sacred and secular Jewish music through its growing collection of scores, CDs, and LPs.
 The Beit Shirah is organized and run under the auspices of the Cantorial School Student Organization (CSSO).